Sydney Centre in Geomechanics and Mining Materials

 The overall objective of SciGEM is to both strengthen and broaden the University of Sydney's already world-leading position in geotechnical engineering and granular mechanics, and to establish a stronger focus on mining geomechanics.

 The first two of these already have international reputations for excellence.
 Their integration under the SciGEM banner will further facilitate collaborations and relationships with industry and government.
-The third is a new laboratory that has been set up to further capitalise on the expertise of SciGEM members by channelling their research efforts into initiatives relating more specifically to the mining industry.
+The third is a new laboratory that has been set up to further capitalise on the expertise of SciGEM members in the study of geo-environmental issues, such as contaminant migration in soil and geo-sequestration of carbon dioxide.
+The fourth is a facility for high speed X-ray radiography and tomography of flowing granular media.

 The approach of SciGEM members is founded on the principle 'from science to practice', as they aim to continue expanding the boundaries of knowledge in each of these interrelated fields and exploit this knowledge to revolutionise engineering solutions and lead to commercialisations.

-SciGEM is currently home to six permanent academic teaching and research staff and five postdoctoral members.
+SciGEM is currently home to nine permanent academic teaching and research staff and two postdoctoral members.
 It plans to recruit more academic staff as part of its aim to further develop the field of geomechanics and mining materials at the University of Sydney.

 It also plans to establish a new lecture series by eminent internationally renowned scholars and leading practitioners, which will showcase cutting-edge research in the fields of geomechanics and mining materials research.